hgot07/VenueInfoHandler/OS-status.md

 ## Android
 - Android 11 and newer: Capport API (RFC 8908) is supported.
 - Android 12 (Pixel 3): CP works well.
-Notification with icon is available even when CP is disabled.
+Notification with icon is available even when CP is disabled ("captive": false).
 - Android 13 (Pixel 7 and 7 Pro): CP works well.
 Notification with icon is available even when CP is disabled.

-- Android 11 (Galaxy A21): API is called, but CP does not work.
+- Android 11 (Galaxy A21):
+CP works well.
+Notification with icon is available even when CP is disabled.
-- Android 12 (Galaxy A41): API is called, but CP does not work.
+- Android 12 (Galaxy A41): CP works well.
+Notification with icon is available even when CP is disabled.

 - Android 10 and older: No support.
 (Vendor-specific CP only)